Rombo3/hazardlogger/README.md

 #### Hazard-Token-Grabber.V2 was made by
 Rombo3

-## ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ 🌟Star This Repository If You Liked Hazard Token Grabber V2!
+## ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ 🌟Free to use and free to give away, we love our community lol

 ---